alban-read/M1-MICRO-FORTH/dumbint.md

 The dictionary contains word headers.

-A headers has pointer to the words functions (runtime and compile time), and space for data belonging to the word.
+A headers has pointer to the words functions (runtime and compile time), and space for small quantities of data belonging to the word.

 The dictionary is 'full of holes' for user defined words, spread throughout it.